microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraServicePrincipalOAuth2PermissionGrant.md

 The second command gets the OAuth2 permission grants of a service principal identified by $ServicePrincipalId.

-### Example 2: Get all OAuth2 permission grants of a service principal
+### Example 2: Get all OAuth2 permission grants of a service principal.
 ```powershell
 PS C:\> Get-EntraServicePrincipalOAuth2PermissionGrant -ObjectId 4773e0f6-b400-40b3-8508-340de8ee0893 -All $true
 ```